tmedwards/sugarcube-2/docs/core/markup.md

 **************************************************************************** -->
 ## Image {#markup-image}

 SugarCube's image markup consists of a required `Image` component and optional `Title`, `Link`, and `Setter` components.

+The `Image` component may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
+Its value may be any valid URL to an image resource (local or remote) or the title of an [media (image) passage](#guide-media-passages).

-The `Image`, `Title`, and `Link` components may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
-The `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e., when the link is clicked on.
+The optional `Title` component may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
+Its value will be used as the alt text of the image.

-The `Image` component value may be any valid URL to an image resource (local or remote) or the title of an [embedded image passage (Twine&nbsp;1 &amp; Tweego only)](http://twinery.org/wiki/image).
-The `Link` component value may be the title of a passage or any valid URL to a resource (local or remote).
+The optional `Link` component may be either plain text or any valid TwineScript expression, which will be evaluated early—i.e., when the link is initially processed.
+Its value may be the title of a passage or any valid URL to a resource (local or remote).

+The optional `Setter` component, which only works with passage links, must be a valid [TwineScript expression](#twinescript-expressions), of the [`<<set>>` macro](#macros-macro-set) variety, which will be evaluated late—i.e., when the link is clicked on.
+If you need to specify multiple expressions, then they should be separated by semi-colons (`;`)—e.g., `$a to 5; $b to true`.

 In addition to the standard pipe separator (`|`) used to separate the `Image` and `Title` components (as seen below), SugarCube also supports the arrow separators (`->` &amp; `<-`).
 Particular to the arrow separators, the arrows' direction determines the order of the components, with the arrow always pointing at the `Image` component—i.e., the right arrow works like the pipe separator, `Title->Image`, while the left arrow is reversed, `Image<-Title`.